SpyrosMitsis/Blog/content/posts/tic_tac_toe.md

 More specifically we know that if it's the minimizer's turn, then it can make two plays.
 One will lead it to victory and the other one will not be a terminal state.
-But because after its move it's the maximizing player's turn and they only have one option leading them to victory we can assume that choosing the left option in both cases will lead to the minimizer player's loss.
+But because after the minimizer's turn, it's the maximizing player's turn, they only have one option leading them to victory.

+This means that we can assume
+that choosing the left option in both cases will lead to the minimizer player's loss.

 This essentially means that we can take the `+1` state that we get at the end and bring it back to the nonterminal state.